kiwix/kiwix-js/README.md

 ## Usage

-Install "Kiwix JS" form your browser's add-on store, or you can get it from http://download.kiwix.org/release/browsers/.
+Install "Kiwix JS" from your browser's add-on store, or you can get it from http://download.kiwix.org/release/browsers/.
 Alternatively, bookmark or install the PWA version from https://moz-extension.kiwix.org/current/.
 To install the PWA in Chromium browsers, go to Settings -> Apps ->
 Install this site as an app.